Learn about ham radio and how we still depend on this early wireless technology around the world. You can even make your own!

 For those interested in wireless technology and tinkering, ham radio provides a solid introduction to basic electronics theory and radio communications knowledge.
-And once you’re fully equipped with the needed equipment, the world is yours to communicate and connect.
+Once you’re fully equipped with the needed equipment, the world is yours to communicate and connect with.

 You likely know about ham radio for one of its most vital uses, serving as a reliable communication system when disaster strikes.
-During times of crisis, when our fragile cellular networks and power grids limp along, ham radio keeps on running.
-This wireless technology is relied on as the sole method of communications during emergency situations, and you’ll find volunteer-based emergency groups that offer their ham radio expertise to coordinate aid and relief assistance for those in their community.
+During times of crisis, our fragile cellular networks and power grids limp along.
+But ham radio keeps on running.
+We rely on this wireless technology as the sole method of communication during emergency situations.
+Volunteer-based emergency groups offer their radio expertise to coordinate aid and relief assistance for those in their community.

 The uses for ham radio extend far beyond emergency situations though.
-Take for example the International Space Station (ISS).
+Take, for example, the International Space Station (ISS).
 An astronaut traveling on board will typically bring a 1-5 watt handheld ham radio with them.
-And by holding the radio to the window, which positions its antenna in the line of sight with other radios down on earth, a lone man flying through space can chat with those of us on the ground with this amazing simple technology.
-Outside of space adventures and emergency situations, you’ll also find ham radio being used for:
+By holding the radio to the window, which positions its antenna in the line of sight with other radios down on earth, a lone astronaut flying through space can chat with people on the ground.
+Outside of space adventures and emergency situations, we also use ham radio for:

-- Moon bouncing.
-As if bouncing radio waves off of our ionosphere to lengthen the distance of our communications isn’t enough.
-Some ham radio operators get their kicks by bouncing radio waves off of the moon communicate with others around the world.
+- Moon bouncing: As if bouncing radio waves off of our ionosphere to lengthen the distance of our communications isn’t enough.
+Some ham radio operators get their kicks by bouncing radio waves off of the moon to communicate with others around the world.

-- Distance dialing.
-Other ham operators will take part in contests to see how many hams they can connect with in distant locations.
-Don’t be surprised to get a postcard back when you make a contact, this can make for a great collection throughout the years.
+- Distance dialing: Other ham operators take part in contests to see how many hams they can connect with in distant locations.
+Don’t be surprised to get a postcard back when you make contact; this can make for a great collection throughout the years.

-- Digital data.
-Ham radios aren’t just for voice communications.
-With some newer transmission technologies you can also send digital signal around the world to share things like pictures, without ever needing wireless internet.
+- Digital data: Ham radios aren’t just for voice communications.
+With some newer transmission technologies, you can also send digital signals around the world.
+You can share things like pictures without ever needing wireless internet.

-Of course, this list is by no means exhaustive and the uses for ham radio are only limited by your imagination.
-At its core though, ham radio enthusiasts are all known for their nature of being tinkerers and inventors.
+Of course, this list is by no means exhaustive.
+The uses for ham radio are only limited by your imagination.
+Ham radio enthusiasts are all known for their nature of being tinkerers and inventors.
 So whether you want to dive deep into wireless communications, build up your electronics theory, or experiment with digital signaling, there’s something for every maker in a ham radio hobby.

 Like other wireless technologies, ham radio uses the power of electromagnetic radiation to send voices, Morse code, and digital data around the world with the help of transmitters, receivers, and antennas.
-This electromagnetic radiation travels in the form of a sinusoidal wave, and the particular wavelength and frequency of the wave will determine what kind of electromagnetic signal you’re working with.
-You can break electromagnetic radiation down into a spectrum as shown below, which is categorized in order of decreasing wavelength and increasing frequency to include radio waves, microwaves, infrared, visible light, ultraviolet, x-rays, and gamma rays.
+This electromagnetic radiation travels in the form of a sinusoidal wave.
+The particular wavelength and frequency of the wave determine which electromagnetic signal you’re working with.
+You can break electromagnetic radiation down into a spectrum.
+It’s categorized in order of decreasing wavelength and increasing frequency to include radio waves, microwaves, infrared, visible light, ultraviolet, x-rays, and gamma rays.

-Of these categories, ham radio operates solely in the radio wave spectrum, which is known for its long wavelengths that can range anywhere from 0.04 inches to more than 62 miles!
-The details get even deeper though.
-Radio frequencies then get broken down once again into yet another spectrum, called the radio frequency spectrum.
+Of these categories, ham radio operates solely in the radio wave spectrum.
+The radio wave spectrum famously has long wavelengths that can range anywhere from 0.04 inches to over 62 miles!
+The details get even deeper, though.
+Radio frequencies then get broken down into yet another spectrum, called the radio frequency spectrum.

 This spectrum has been sliced up by the FCC to reserve specific bands of frequencies for specific radio technologies.
-For example, you’ll find maritime radio communications operating in the Very Low Frequency (VLF) band while satellite communications operate in the Extremely High Frequency (EHF) band.
+For example, maritime radio communications operate in the Very Low Frequency (VLF) band, while satellite communications operate in the Extremely High Frequency (EHF) band.

 As for ham radio, the FCC has allocated a specific set of frequencies that start at the AM radio band at 1.6 MHz and end at 1240 MHz.
-This range includes two radio frequency bands, Very High Frequency (VHF), and Ultra HIgh Frequency (UHF), each of which has its pros and cons.
+This range includes two radio frequency bands, Very High Frequency (VHF), and Ultra High Frequency (UHF).
+Each has its pros and cons.

 Very High Frequency (VHF)

-You’ll find VHF residing on the radio frequency spectrum between 30 to 300MHz, with the particular ham radio band reserved for 144-148MHz.
-VHF provides a simplex communications system, which allows for line of sight communications between two ham radios.
-This band is known for being highly reliable and also less susceptible to noise from nearby electrical equipment, making it the band of choice for many ham radio operators.
+VHF resides on the radio frequency spectrum between 30 to 300MHz, with the particular ham radio band reserved for 144-148MHz.
+VHF provides a simplex communications system.
+It allows for line-of-sight communications between two ham radios.
+This band is highly reliable and less susceptible to noise from nearby electrical equipment.
+This makes it the band of choice for many ham radio operators.

-When communicating in the VHF band, ham radio operators will typically take advantage of repeaters set up all around the country by local radio clubs.
+When communicating in the VHF band, ham radio operators typically take advantage of repeaters set up all around the country by local radio clubs.
 These large, antenna-like structures can receive and re-broadcast signals sent from a ham radio, which significantly extends its reach.
-Even better, many of these repeaters are powered by solar or have built-in power backup, making them perfect to keep communications going in times of emergencies.
+Even better, many of these repeaters are powered by solar or have built-in power backup.
+This makes them perfect for keeping communications going in times of emergencies.